csongorb/growingstuff/process/dialogue.md

 > I had decided to call the game *It is as if you were doing work* to bring it under the umbrella of a series of games I was making in which players *pretended* to be doing something on their computer or cellphone rather than “really” doing it.
 By then, I’d already released *It is as if you were playing chess*, in which you make the gestures and facial expres- sions of a chess player according to instructions on the screen.

 So it's a series!
 So has *Phone* and *Desktop* always lured behind *Work*?
 And what should *Love* think about that?

+## 2025-01-24 Csongor: Devolutionizer

+I once wanted to design a chat interface that also visualised the duration of writing.
+When did it start, how many keystrokes were made, how much was deleted?
+These overlaps in chats are so interesting, but the interfaces are not able to work with them in a meaningful way.

+Anyway, here I am, writing to you, perhaps in parallel.
+I'm thinking about all this because I'm still asking myself how much you want to be involved in our exhibition considerations.
+Surprising the developers has always been a big part of the beauty of Devolution exhibitions for me, we are taking that away with this.
+Let me know if this feels like too much, too much detail... and if so, ignore the rest of this message.

+And we can move to a more abstract level and talk about research and growth and metaphors.

+We don't have sooooooo much space, only for about 4 - 6 screens, with tablets/ phones maybe a bit more.
+We need to evaluate this further, but that is the tendency.
+Thinking in *As if* dimensions, that's generally one screen per work.

+But how to keep the idea of the timeline more?
+How to keep the parallelism of versions, as a space to explore, to compare?

+I had an idea.
+Or was it a dream?
+Your *As if* games are the first games we deal with that do not need to be built, but can be played directly from the *raw* data of the repository.
+This means that we can just easily build something that will check out all (a few selected?) versions of the game, visualise them in some kind of sidebar/ header, so that they can be easily played from there.
+The more I think about it, the more I like it.
+I know of all the repository analysers and visualisers, but not something like this.
+Ok, yes, you can do it with any git client and an open browser, I know.
+But I mean a more curated version.
+Will have to let that sink in.

+Talking like this feels like *using* your games.
+I hope you are really ok with all this...